bmfrosty/SimpleBX/README.md

 There's also a version in Dolmenwood, but it hasn't made the rules reference yet.

 ## Combat
-1. Declare the intent to Cast a Spell or retreat from melee.
+1. Both side ***Declare*** the intent to Cast a Spell or retreat from melee.
 See Below.
-2. Initiative (Each side rolls a d6.
+2. ***Initiative*** (Each side rolls a d6.
 Higher roll wins.)
 3. Winning Side Acts.
 3a.
 Movement
 3b.
 Missile Attacks
 3c.
 Magic
 3d.
 Melee Attacks
 4. Losing Side Acts (repeat steps 3a-3d)
-5. Morale (Referee makes a morale check)
+5. Morale (Referee makes a morale check if )

-Combatants are considered in Melee if they're within 5' of each other and one or both has made a melee attack against the other.
+Combatants are considered in Melee if they're within 5' of each other and one or both has made a melee attack against the other.<br/>

 * If the losing side has spells being cast, taking damage causes them to fail.
 * A failure to cast means that the resource tracking, the spell is considered cast, but has no effect.